-Since the formation of Rainbow Street, Osama has his sights set on a more hopeful future.
-Thanks to countless donations and messages of support, we’ve helped Osama find the resources to regain stability as he finishes his studies and plans for a secure and independent future.
+Since the formation of Rainbow Street, Mohammad has his sights set on a more hopeful future.
+Thanks to countless donations and messages of support, we’ve helped Mohammad find the resources to regain stability as he finishes his studies and plans for a secure and independent future.

 As Rainbow Street continues to grow and expand its scope to connecting more beneficiaries to safe housing, a network of support, and resources necessary to form individualized long term plans, we felt it was appropriate to feature the story of the person who prompted our efforts in his own words.